settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/0_code-studio.md

 Currently, we offer the following types of Code studio:

-- [Smart contract sets](./1_smart-contract-sets/1_smart-contract-sets.md) - This is an IDE you can launch with a pre-built smart contract template.
-Choose from our open-source [template library](./1_smart-contract-sets/2_smart-contract-templates.md).
+- [Smart contract sets](./1_smart-contract-sets/1_smart-contract-sets.md) - Smart contract sets Code studio is a powerful tool that simplifies the development of your smart contracts.
+It includes pre-built smart contract set templates for your chosen use case, which are easily customizable to match your needs.
+The IDE also includes compilation and migration scripts that drastically simplify deployment to the relevant blockchain.